Chris Jones (basketball, born 1991): Professional career

+After initially signing with Yeşilgiresun Belediye in Turkey, Jones joined BG Goettingen in Germany for the start of the 2015–16 season.
+He appeared in one game for Goettingen before joining French team Paris-Levallois on October 20, 2015.
+In 30 games for Paris-Levallois, he averaged 12.0 points, 3.9 rebounds, 4.8 assists and 1.5 steals per game.

-On August 23, 2016, Jones signed in Greece with Apollon Patras of the Greek Basket League.
-Jones was released from the Greek team on October 11, 2016 due to Club payment issues.
+On August 23, 2016, Jones signed with Apollon Patras of the Greek Basket League.
+He left the team after six games.
 On March 16, 2017, he signed with French club Antibes Sharks as an injury replacement player.
-On April 10, 2017, he parted ways with Antibes after appearing in two games.
+He parted ways with Antibes on April 10 after appearing in two games.

+Jones played for Al Ahli SC in Qatar during the 2017–18 season.

+Jones joined the Windsor Express of the National Basketball League of Canada for the 2018–19 season.
+In 28 games, he averaged 21.5 points, 5.4 rebounds, 4.4 assists and 1.6 steals per game.
+He then had a two-game stint in Mexico with Gigantes de Jalisco.

-Jones signed with Úrvalsdeild karla club Valur prior to the 2019–20 season.
-In his debut, Jones scored a season high 31 points in a victory against Fjölnir.
-On October 31, he refused to play the second half of Valur’s game against Keflavík, effectively ending his stay with the club.
+Jones joined Icelandic club Valur of the Úrvalsdeild karla for the 2019–20 season.
+In his debut, Jones scored 31 points in a victory against Fjölnir.
+On October 31, he refused to play the second half of Valur's game against Keflavík, effectively ending his stay with the club.
 Valur officially terminated its contract with Jones the following day.
 In five games for Valur, Jones averaged 19.0 points and 3.8 assists.
+In January 2020, Jones re-joined Windsor Express for the rest of the 2019–20 NBL Canada season.

-In April 2022, while playing for the London Lightning of the National Basketball League of Canada, Jones was suspended by the league and released by the team after throwing a water bottle on the court and spitting at an official.
-The following season, after being given a second chance by the Lightning, Jones was again suspended and released following a post-game altercation with the opposing coach.
+For the 2021–22 season, Jones joined the London Lightning of the NBL Canada.
+In April 2022, he was suspended by the league and released by the team after throwing a water bottle on the court and spitting at an official.

+He then had a four-game stint with Indios de San Francisco in the Dominican Republic.

+In January 2023, Jones had a one-game stint with the London Lightning.
+Having been given a second chance by the Lightning, Jones was again suspended and released following a post-game altercation with the opposing coach.

+For the 2023–24 season, Jones returned to the Windsor Express, now in the Basketball Super League (BSL).
+After 11 games for Windsor, he once again re-joined the London Lightning in February 2024.
+He helped London win the BSL championship.
+He was named the BSL Finals MVP.

+Jones started the 2024–25 season with the London Lightning, but left the team in January 2025 after being suspended indefinitely by the BSL following a series of incidents.

+In February 2025, Jones signed with the Tauranga Whai of the New Zealand National Basketball League (NZNBL) for the 2025 season.
+On May 12, 2025, he was released by the Whai following a breach of the team code of conduct.